 There are many things to consider when hiring private caregivers:

 - Consider the exposure to potential liability.
-Who is responsible for costs if the worker is injured on the job, or is at fault to an injury or accident involving the patient?
+Who is responsible for costs if the worker is injured on the job, or is at fault for an injury or accident involving the patient?

 - A schedule will need to be completed and a contingency plan agreed to by all workers.
 What if someone needs a day off, calls off sick, or just does not report for work?